fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 ## Requirements

-This project is designed for Vivado 2017.2.
+This project is designed for Vivado 2017.3.
 If you are using an older version of Vivado, then you *MUST* use an older version of this repository.
 Refer to the [list of commits](https://github.com/fpgadeveloper/ethernet-fmc-zynq-gem/commits/master "list of commits") to find links to the older versions of this repository.

-* Vivado 2017.2
+* Vivado 2017.3 (requires patch, see notes below)
 * [Ethernet FMC](http://ethernetfmc.com "Ethernet FMC")
 * One of the above listed Zynq boards
 * For designs containing AXI Ethernet Subsystem IP: [Xilinx Soft TEMAC license](http://ethernetfmc.com/getting-a-license-for-the-xilinx-tri-mode-ethernet-mac/ "Xilinx Soft TEMAC license")